Diocese of Youngstown: 1970 to present

-The closing of Youngstown Sheet and Tube in 1977 resulted in 5,000 workers from the Youngstown area losing their jobs.
-Malone had led an unsuccessful effort by clergy from different faiths to stop the closing.
+The closing of Youngstown Sheet and Tube in Youngstown in 1977 resulted in 5,000 workers losing their jobs.
+Malone had led an unsuccessful effort by clergy from different faiths to stop the factory closing.
 A strong advocate of interfaith communication, Malone was elected as the first Catholic leader of the Ohio Council of Churches.
 He delivered sermons in Protestant churches and urged his priests to establish contacts with non-Catholic congregations.
-Malone retired in 1996 after 28 years as bishop of Youngstown.
+Malone retired as bishop of Youngstown in 1996 after 28 years.
 Pope John Paul II appointed Auxiliary Bishop Thomas J. Tobin from the Diocese of Pittsburgh as the fourth bishop of Youngstown in 1996.

 In 2005, John Paul II appointed Tobin as bishop of the Diocese of Providence.
-The post of bishop remained vacant for almost two years, with Very Reverend Monsignor Robert J. Siffrin serving as diocesan administrator.
+The pope did not replace Tobin for almost two years.
+During the interim, Robert J. Siffrin served as diocesan administrator.
 In 2007, Pope Benedict XVI named Bishop George Murry of the Diocese of St. Thomas as the fifth bishop of Youngstown.
-In 2010, Murry announced the reconfiguration of parishes in the diocese to reduce their total number to 87.
+In 2010, Murry announced the reconfiguration of parishes in the diocese, reducing the total number to 87.

 In May 2020, Murry died of leukemia.
 Siffrin served again as diocesan administrator from June 2020 to January 2021.
 During the absence of a bishop, Bishop Emeritus Martin J. Amos of the Diocese of Davenport performed ordinations for the diocese.
-In November 2020, Pope Francis named Reverend David J. Bonnar of Pittsburgh as the sixth bishop of Youngstown.
+In November 2020, Pope Francis named David J. Bonnar of Pittsburgh as the sixth bishop of Youngstown.

 From 2000 to 2018, baptisms fell by 69%, weddings by 62%, first communions by 61%, and funerals by 25% in the diocese.
 The Catholic population fell by 36%, compared with a total population decrease of 4.3%.
-As of 2023, Bonnar is the bishop of Youngstown.
+As of 2026, Bonnar is the bishop of Youngstown.